 BY TONY RICHES

 Henry plans to use her marriage to build a powerful alliance against his enemies.
 Will she dare risk his anger by marrying for love?
-Meticulously researched and based on actual events, this 'sequel' follows Mary's story from book three of the Tudor Trilogy and is set during the reign of King Henry VIII.
+This 'sequel' follows Mary's story from book three of the Tudor Trilogy and is set during the reign of King Henry VIII.

 A true story of adventure, courtly love and chivalric loyalty sees the world of Tudor England unravel under the rule of a king determined to ensure the future of his dynasty, whatever the cost.